dsa-ntc/peninsuladsa-ntc.github.io/_pages/about.md

 <h3>Chapter Leadership</h3>

 Our Steering Committee (SC) is elected annually by our membership to provide leadership and administrative support for the chapter.
-Two co-chairs each work on tasks related to Agenda (planning and running meetings), Communications (member and external communications), Finance (chapter funds and filings), and Membership (onboarding and engaging members).
-The Steering Committee can be reached at the chapter's main email address: **info@peninsuladsa.org**
+Two co-chairs each work on tasks related to Membership (onboarding and engaging members), Agenda (planning and running chapter meetings), Communications (member and external communications), Finance (chapter funds and filings), and Liason.
+The Steering Committee can be reached at the chapter's main email address: **info@peninsuladsa.org** Our current Steering Committee election was elected at PDSA's general meeting on May 17, 2026.

+* **Membership:** Rosa & Chet
-* **Agenda:** Geoff & Spencer
+* **Agenda:** Peter & Sean
-* **Communications:** Bennet & Raiyan
+* **Communications:** Kim & Marc
 * **Finance:** Laura & Kier
-* **Membership:** Allison & Chet
+* **Liason:** Doniella & Josh

-Our current Steering Committee election was elected at PDSA's general meeting on April 27, 2025.

 ---